JONSASSE/432-2018/slides/class13/README.md

     + If your grade on [Canvas](https://canvas.case.edu/) is 10/10, you're done, and your project will be listed below.
     + If it isn't 10/10, you need to fix the issues I described in my note on [Canvas](https://canvas.case.edu/), and resubmit.

 Here is the current list of accepted proposals.
-As of 11:30 AM on 2018-02-26, 32 of 41 are accepted.
+As of 6:30 PM on 2018-02-26, 35 of 41 are accepted.

 Name | Project 1 Title
 -----------------------------: | -------------------------------------------------------------
-Khaled Alayed	| Bug Prediction Using Code Metrics Haimeng Bai	| Regression Statistical Analysis of NBA Final Champions Laura Baldassari |	The Effect of Smoking on Vitamin B12 Deficiency Sophia Cao | What factors affect the income of Mexican immigrants in the US?
+Khaled Alayed	| Bug Prediction Using Code Metrics Zainab Albar | Liver fibrosis and prediction accuracy of liver ultrasound in bariatric patient surgery Haimeng Bai	| Regression Statistical Analysis of NBA Final Champions Laura Baldassari |	The Effect of Smoking on Vitamin B12 Deficiency Sophia Cao | What factors affect the income of Mexican immigrants in the US?